Katharine Orton | Reading for Pleasure & Writing About Magic - Peters

 In a world where we focus so much on what’s around us, it’s easy to forget that ideas shaped it, and still do.
 After all, everything we humans have ever made started as an idea, from the light bulb to the smartphone.
 So, long live fantastical, magical books, and long live the imagination!
 Perhaps the magical and the real aren’t so totally separate after all.

-Bringing magic to the classroom
+Bringing magic to the classroom to encourage reading for pleasure

 "You could decorate your classroom or library space like the fantasy story's setting.
 On World Book Day, we decorated our school library with Alice in Wonderland imagery and dressed up as the characters.
 We set activities, such as describing the Mad Hatter's tea party, which pupils could complete in the library.
 We were all immersed in the magical world of the story." - Steph